-The GASB has issued the following statements, which require adoption subsequent to June 30, 2021 and may be applicable to the Authority.
+The GASB has issued the following statements, which require adoption subsequent to June 30, 2020 and may be applicable to the Authority.
 The Authority has not yet adopted these statements, and the implication on the Authority's fiscal practices and financial reports is being evaluated.
+The adoption years below reflect changes pursuant to GASB No. 95.